yuboona/punctuation-restoration-pytorch/README.md

      }
 ```

+## * Graph

+- viznet
+- visio
+- Goodnote

 ## * Requirements

 1. python3.6
-2. torch1.0
+2. pytorch1.0

 ## * Run the code

+- Training
   1. In windows: execute `start run.bat` in the cmd in this dir.
   2. In linux: execute `./run.sh` in bash in this dir. (your needs `chmod` to give `execute right`)
   > or
+  1. In windows CMD: execute `python punctuator.py -tr > ./log/yourLOgName &`  at root dir of this projct.
+  2. In linux bash: execute `python punctuator.py -tr > ./log/yourLogName &` at root dir of this projct.
+- Inference

-~~1.
-In windows CMD: execute `python punctuator.py > ./log/yourLOgName &`  at root dir of this projct.
+  1. In windows CMD: execute `python punctuator.py -t > ./log/yourLOgName &`  at root dir of this projct.
-2. In linux bash: execute `python punctuator.py > ./log/yourLogName &` at root dir of this projct.~~
+  2. In linux bash: execute `python punctuator.py -t > ./log/yourLogName &` at root dir of this projct.

 ## * DataSet

-1. Chinese Book *平凡的世界*.
+1. Chinese Book *《平凡的世界》*.
 2. Chinese ancient Poetry.
 (Different word segmentation method makes very different result)

 ---

 ---------------------*en_version*-------------------------

-## Main module
+## *Main module*

 In general, a DNN system is built with the help of framework like tensorflow, pytorch or MXnet.
 I choose pytorch for it's simplicity.

 Most of DNN systems have 2 main module:

 - Training module
-- Test module
+- Inference module

 ## 1. Training module

 As below, a Training module consists 4 parts:

-1. data processing part
+1. **data processing part**
-2. data inputing part
+2. **data inputing part**
-3. net structure building part
+3. **net structure building part**
-4. net training part
+4. **net training part**

-Among all of 4 parts, we can do the net structue building later, because we can build it easily in some general pattern.
+Among all of 4 parts, we can build Net structue later, because we can build it easily in some general pattern.

 As a beginner, we should concentrate more on data processing and data inputing part.
 Modern machine algorithm is useless without data.
 No data, No Magic.